Marina3927/Typora/psycho.md

 #### Self-Report

-any measurement technique that directly asks the participant how they think or feel.
+any measurement technique that directly asks the participant how they think or feel. e.g. human behavior, emotion, and thought

 ##### Advantages